 - Providing information and education to local schools and communities

-What happens if I don’t register my dogs?
+What happens if I don't register my dog?

 You will be issued with a $300 infringement fee upon being found with an unregistered dog.
 The information will be lodged in court, and you could be fined up to $3000.
 If your dog remains unregistered, you may be issued with more $300 fines, or your dog could be uplifted and impounded.
 If it remains unregistered, it will be disposed of by Council staff and the costs charged to you.

-Why is it compulsory to supply my date of birth when registering my dog?
+Why is it compulsory to supply my birth date when I'm registering my dog?